Nisarg-Pat/CS6650-Distributed-Systems-Assignments/Project03/README.md

 3) DELETE \<key\> - Deletes the key-value pair from the database.

    Eg: Command: DELETE Hello
+4) CONNECT - Connects the client to a different server given the server-name and the port number.

+   Eg: Command: CONNECT server5 1235
-4) QUIT - Closes the connection between client and server in TCP.
+5) QUIT - Closes the connection between client and server in TCP.
 Client Application ends (Both).
-5) There is one more special command: ALL - This gives all the key-value pairs present in the database.
+6) There is one more special command: ALL - This gives all the key-value pairs present in the database.
 This is called once everytime a new instance of client application is created.

 ## Examples and Sample Images